A Force for Public Art in Vancouver

 Turtle Place is a public plaza downtown on 7th and Main Street.
 Formerly a C-Tran bus stop, it is now a model of sustainability and urban beauty.

-NW Corner of Main and Evergreen – From a pool of 19 local artists, Cobalt Designworkswas selected to produce our newest exhibit.
+NW Corner of Main and Evergreen – From a pool of 19 local artists, Cobalt Designworks was selected to produce a stunning art piece.
 Financial support came from Friends of Carl Dobbs, the City of Vancouver, and the Vancouver Downtown Association.

 The Phoenix and its location at 8th and Main were chosen by the late Carl Dobbs, an active member of our Design Committee.
 Sadly, Carl passed away on October 2, 2010 and was unable to see this magnificent sculpture in its glory, but he was aware of the project and was pleased to know that it was going to become a reality.
 The Phoenix was funded through grant funds provided by the City of Vancouver.
 This sculpture helped raise other funds dedicated to public art in our downtown.
 The community is always pleased to see this kind of investment and is supportive.